 3. Is the area conducive to practicing naturopathic medicine?

-If you choose an area that tends to have more of your target market, you’ll have more opportunities to practice.
+If you choose an area that tends to have more of your target market, you’ll have more opportunities to bump up your number of patients.
 You’re looking to connect with individuals who support holistic living and are open to seeking alternative methods of treatment.

 Areas with higher populations — and, therefore, usually more diversity — may have more earning potential than a rural area.